chucktilbury/vmachine/notes.md

 * Assembler needs to have the logic to do relative jumps to labels and automatically select abs or rel jmp.
     * Update: Is this needed?
 Or is it acceptable to always have a label (in the symbol table) for a jump or call destination?
     * Deleted relative and immediate jumps.

+# STUCK
+I am trying to figure out how to use objects in the VM.
+Things like strings are objects with methods and data like any other object.
+Objects are created at runtime, so the VM needs a way to transition from a static class to an object.
+It seems like the easiest thing would be to make **everything** in the VM, all of the data objects, behave like an object.
+For example, when two numbers are added, object methods are called to produce the resulting object that has the sum of the numbers.
+However, this represents a basic change in the way that the VM operates.
+It would be nice to reuse the code that I already have, but the result might not look much like it.
+So this project is on hold until I can figure out what to do.
+I will be looking at other VMs and their code. (hello Lua, are those Ruby slippers you have on?)
+I will update my notes as I work through it.
+Nothing is off the table.
+Maybe I can use the Ruby VM instead of writing my own.

+# UNSTUCK
+Okay, here is what I am going to do.
+Strings are just another native type, just like an INT or whatever.
+Then I am going to implement the notion of a struct, which also creates a semi-native type.
+The struct will be able to have native methods such that variables that are defined in it are considered "local" to the method.
+In other words, an object is about data manipulation and not about the methods that do the manipulation.
+Objects only contain program state.
+I also plan to implement arrays and dictionaries in the future.
+They are going to be a native type as well.

+From a higher level, class inheritance can be implemented by simply editing the struct.
+The parent class state is local to the child's state.
+If a parent class's method needs to be called, for example, it can be done by simply editing the name before emitting the assembler code.

+This will also facilitate interfacing to external code.
+A "standard" struct can be filled out and then used to call the external code.
+I will probably want to implement lists to facilitate passing parameters, but there is no reason it can't be done before that.